Friday, May 1, 2026

 On arrival, we rushed to take photos of the glorious sunset.
 We made it just in time!

 After checking into room #219 at the Fireside Inn on Moonstone Beach, we drove to downtown Cambria for dinner.
-Inna wasn't sure that she had made reservations at Linn's Restaurant, but we decided to try anyway.
-After parking nearby, we walked inside and got behind a very long line of diners waiting to be seated.
+Inna wasn't sure she had made a reservation at Linn's Restaurant, but we decided to try anyway.
+After parking nearby, we walked in and found ourselves behind a very long line of diners waiting to be seated.
 We decided that this was going to take too long and looked for alternatives.
 Nearby, the Brydge restaurant had availability, so we booked a table for 20:15 and walked over there.

 After sitting down at Brydge, we ordered the following items for dinner: